-Task B: Focus on the speakers (speaker knowledge).
+Task B: Focus on the speakers.
 If your audio has speakers with different accents / dialects - select a short snippet from the beginning of the programme.
 Ask students to listen and discuss who they find easiest to understand and why.

-Task C: Focus on the topic (world knowledge).
-Select 2/3 pictures which give a flavour of the topic.
+Task C: Focus on the topic.
+Select 3 pictures which give a flavour of the topic.
 Ask students to discuss in groups what they can guess about the topic.
 Class brainstorm.
 Don't comment.

-Task D: Focus on the audio text (schematic knowledge and knowledge of setting).
-After students have listened to a short introductory section, give them a list of about 4 examples of elements that might appear in the snippets eg. content information, qualities of spoken language, aspects of speaker styles, and general features of audio texts (background noise, music etc.).
+Task D: Focus on the audio text.
+After students have listened to a short snippet, give them a list of about 4 examples of things eg. content information, qualities of spoken language, aspects of speaker styles, and general features of audio texts (background noise, music etc.).
 Ask students to tick, put a cross or a question mark next to each one to indicate if they expect to hear these things in the rest of the audio.
 Students can add their own ideas, and then discuss in pairs or groups.
 Ask students to justify their answers, but don't give feedback.
 They could return to this at the end of the listening.